bdnorris/DES-340/lectures/lecture20-practical-layout.md

 }
 ```

 There's a lot of power here.
-Here's something I've done to create an asymetrical layout using a calculated left margin...
+Here's something I've done to create an asymmetrical layout using a calculated left margin...

 ```css
 .my-text-container {